MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Users.Actions/New-MgBetaUserTodoListTaskAttachmentUploadSession.md

 The request headers for each PUT operation let you specify the exact range of bytes to be uploaded.
 This allows the transfer to be resumed, in case the network connection is dropped during the upload.
 The following are the steps to attach a file to a Microsoft To Do task using an upload session: For an example that describes the end-to-end attachment process, see attach files to a To Do task.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgUserTodoListTaskAttachmentUploadSession](/powershell/module/Microsoft.Graph.Users.Actions/New-MgUserTodoListTaskAttachmentUploadSession?view=graph-powershell-1.0)

 ## SYNTAX